A World War II POW who defied Nazis to protect Jewish soldiers will receive the Medal of Honor

 A soldier who risked his life to protect hundreds of Jewish-American prisoners of war during World War II will posthumously receive the Medal of Honor more than 40 years after his death.

 Master Sgt.
 Roderick “Roddie” Edmonds will be honored at a White House ceremony on Mar.
 2, 2026.
-The recognition comes 80 years after Edmonds defied Nazi orders at a German POW camp, declaring “We are all Jews here” to prevent the identification and potential execution of Jewish soldiers under his command.
+The recognition comes 80 years after Edmonds defied Nazi orders at a German POW camp to prevent the identification and potential execution of Jewish soldiers under his command.

 Read: Israel honors US soldier who defied Nazi captors: ‘We are all Jews here’

 Born in Knoxville, Tennessee in 1919, Edmonds enlisted in the Army in 1941 at age 22.
-He was captured by German forces on Dec.
-19, 1944, during the Battle of the Bulge and imprisoned at Stalag IX-A near Ziegenhain, Germany, where he became the senior noncommissioned officer overseeing 1,292 American prisoners.
+He was captured by the Germans on Dec.
+19, 1944, during the Battle of the Bulge and subsequently imprisoned at Stalag IX-A near Ziegenhain, Germany.
+There, he became the senior noncommissioned officer overseeing 1,292 American prisoners.

 On Jan.
 27, 1945, the camp commandant ordered Edmonds to identify which soldiers were Jewish for separate assembly.
 Edmonds refused.
-Edmonds ordered all his men, Jewish and non-Jewish, to stand outside their barracks.
+He ordered all his men, Jewish and non-Jewish, to stand outside their barracks.

-When a German officer pointed a pistol at him and shouted, “They cannot all be Jews,” Edmonds replied: “We are all Jews here.”
+When a German officer pointed a pistol at him and shouted, “They cannot all be Jews.”

 World War II